World pays tribute to "great European" Havel

 Lech Walesa, the former Polish president whose Solidarity union also battled Communism in Eastern Europe, said Havel was "a great and well-deserving man."

-Walesa, who won a Nobel Peace Prize for leading his country against the Soviets, said Havel, too, should have received the honour, "but in the world, not everything is just."
+Walesa, who won a Nobel Peace Prize for leading his country against the Soviets, said Havel, too, should have received the honor, "but in the world, not everything is just."

 Havel was repeatedly edged out for a Nobel Peace Prize despite playing "a central role in that miraculous half-year" of 1989 when numerous eastern European regimes fell, Norwegian Nobel Committee executive secretary Geir Lundestad recalled.